robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ## Setups (Suite, Test|Task, Keyword)

 > [!IMPORTANT]
 > LXX Recall the different Setup types (K1)

-Setups in Robot Framework are used to prepare the environment or system for execution or verifies that the requirements/preconditions needed to execution are met.
+Setups in Robot Framework are used to prepare the environment or system for execution or to verify that the requirements/preconditions needed for execution are met.
 They can be defined at the suite, test|task, or keyword level and are executed before the respective scope begins execution.

 A **Setup** is a keyword with potential argument values that is called before all other keywords.